SchoolOfCode/workshop_intro-to-codewars/README.md

 ## Next steps

-Explore codewars and keep practicing.
-Most of the challenges are community generated so not all of them are perfect, sort by popularity and pick ones that are `8 kyu`.
+Explore Codewars and keep practicing.
+Most of the challenges are community generated, so not all of them are perfect.
+We'd advise that you sort by popularity and pick ones that are `8 kyu` to start with.
 When you've had enough of 8s, try your hand at some popular 7s.
 Happy coding!